artbyoscar/streamsense/README.md

 ## 🎨 Design Philosophy

-StreamSense's UI draws inspiration from three industry leaders, combining the best patterns from each:
+StreamSense draws inspiration from three industry leaders, combining the best patterns from each:

 | Inspiration | What We Borrow | Where It Appears |
 |-------------|----------------|------------------|